khoanguyen/MiniAdo/README.md

 DataContext is **NOT** a UnitOfWork pattern

-This library does not focusing on implementing UnitOfWork.
+This library does not focus on implementing UnitOfWork.

 ## SQL Server
 The implementation for Sql Server is MsSqlDataContext.